J. Bennett Johnston: Early life and education

 After Southfield, Johnston attended and graduated from C. E. Byrd High School in Shreveport.
 He attended the United States Military Academy in West Point, New York, and Washington and Lee University in Lexington, Virginia.

-In 1956, Johnston graduated from Louisiana State University Law Center in Baton Rouge.
-He was admitted to the bar that same year.
-Johnston attended The JAG School at the University of Virginia and entered U.S. Army JAG Corps.
+In 1956, Johnston graduated from Paul M. Hebert Law Center of Louisiana State University in Baton Rouge, Louisiana.
+He was then admitted to the bar that same year.
+Johnston attended The Judge Advocate General's Legal Center and School at the University of Virginia and entered United States Army Judge Advocate General's Corps.
 He served in the United States Army, Judge Advocate General Corps in Germany from 1956 to 1959.